dinsogna/3-Phase-Motor/README.md

 - Gabriel Fernandez (Advisor): gabriel808@g.ucla.edu

 ## Description
-C++ model of a three-phase (PMSM) DC motor connected to a simple physical pendulum using the Runge-Kutta 4 integration method
+C++ model of a three-phase (PMSM) brushless DC motor connected to a simple physical pendulum using the Runge-Kutta 4 integration method

 ## Setup and Dependencies
 - C++ Version: 11